bjssacademy/fundamentals-clean-code/intro.md

 And that's just one line of code, in one function, in a codebase on an unloved planet on the Western spiral arm of the galaxy.

-Imagine doing hundreds of similar thiings each week - with millions of lines of code, none of which you have ever seen before.
+Imagine doing hundreds of similar things each week - with millions of lines of code, none of which you have ever seen before.

 ## Tell us it doesn't have to be this way!

-Well, it does have to be this way.
-Unless YOU.
-Unless you decide that you will spend more effort when your write code to make sure that we can _read_ code.
+The fact is that code that reads easy writes hard.
+Most of the readability of code is set when we write it.
+If we needlessly complicate our code, we will bewilder future readers.

+So we must _decide_ to be part of the solution.

 ![BJSS Needs clean code!](/images/needs-you-clean-coder.jpg)